PaulSHahn/emacssetup/README.md

 ```

 Sometimes, you may want to override some pep8 style settings, such as the default line length being set to only allow 80 characters.
-To do this, edit *$HOME/.config/pycodestyle* and add the appropriate ini-file style configuration settings.
-Such as:
+To do this on linux, edit *$HOME/.config/pycodestyle* and add the appropriate ini-file style configuration settings.
+On Windows, the file
+to edit is typically *~/.pycodestyle*.
+An example that sets the line length to 160 characters and disables E501:

 ```
 [pycodestyle]
-max_line_length = 165
+max_line_length = 160
 ignore = E501
 ```